JakubKap/Python-Full-Course/README.md

 * Class with defined operations,
 * Date operations (including formatting),
 * Files operations,
+* Fetching data from Internet,
-* Fetching data from Internet.
+* Fetching data from API (with JSON).